callnow

 Convergence

 Convergence is the process by which GAAP and IFRS are fine-tuned so that accounting practices can be universally comparable.
-The concept of convergence aims to bring the two frameworks as close as possible so that the operations of firms worldwide become easier and investors can compare various financial statements easily worldwide.
-Attempts towards the optimization process are intended to make the accounting standards throughout the globe more standardized and clearer to facilitate the financial reporting process.
+The concept of convergence aims to bring the two frameworks as close as possible so that firms’ operations worldwide become easier and investors can easily compare various financial statements worldwide.

 The most effective method for the valuation of inventory depends on the company’s requirements and financial targets.